Genetic-Strictness/Autobahn/README.md

 # Autobahn

-A tool for inferring strictness annotations in Haskell programs.
+A tool for inferring strictness annotations in Haskell programs using a genetic algorithm.

 ## Build and Run